The Green function with pole at infinity applied to the study of the elliptic measure: Introduction

 \subsection{History and motivation}

 Over the past decades, a considerable amount of articles was produced to study the relationship between the geometry of the boundary of a domain $\Omega$ and the $L^p$-solvability of the Dirichlet problem $-\Delta u = 0$ in $\Omega$.
 The $L^p$-solvability of the Dirichlet problem for large $p$ is equivalent to the absolute continuity of the harmonic measure, and we shall focus our presentation on the later.
 The theory pioneered with the Riesz brothers in 1916 (see \cite{RR}), who established the absolute continuity of the harmonic measure for simply connected domains in the complex plane with a rectifiable boundary.
 The quantitative and local analogues are stated in \cite{Lv} and \cite{BJ} respectively.
 The development of the theory in $\R^n$, $n\geq 2$, started with \cite{Da} and treated Lipschitz domains.
-The equivalence between uniform rectifiability (see \cite{DS1,DS2}) and a quantitative version of absolute continuity of the harmonic measure, under some topological assumptions on the domain, was further studied in \cite{DJ}, \cite{Se}, \cite{HM1}, \cite{HMU}, \cite{AHMNT}, \cite{AHM3TV}, and the optimal topological requirements were recently obtained in \cite{AHMMT}.
+Many works were then devoted to find the optimal conditions on $\Omega$ and $\partial \Omega$ to guarantee the absolute continuity of the harmonic measure.
+It was finally understood that a quantitative version of absolute continuity of the harmonic measure holds if and only if the boundary $\partial \Omega$ is uniformly rectifiable and the domain $\Omega$ has enough access to its boundary.
+A non-exhaustive list of articles that lead to this conclusion includes \cite{DJ}, \cite{Se}, \cite{HM1}, \cite{HMU}, \cite{AHMNT}, \cite{AHM3TV}, and the minimal access condition to the boundary was recently obtained in \cite{AHMMT}.

 One of the strategies to study the absolute continuity of the harmonic measure, and by extension the $L^p$-solvability of the Dirichlet problem, is to make a change of variable in order to obtain an equivalent problem for simpler sets but for more complicated elliptic operators.
 So instead of studying $-\Delta u = 0$ on a general domain $\Omega$, many works focused their interest on the study of elliptic operator in the form $L = - \div \A \nabla $ on, for instance, $\Omega = \R^{n-1}_+ := \{(x,t) \in \R^{n-1} \times (0,+\infty)\}$.
 Here, $\A$ is a matrix satisfying the elliptic and boundedness conditions